grandeurkoe/obsidian-vault/100 Days of Code - The Complete Python Pro Bootcamp/Day 001 - Working with Variables in Python/Introduction to Python.md

 ### Compilation to Bytecode

-Compilation to Bytecode: The parsed code is then compiled into Python bytecode.
+The parsed code is then compiled into Python bytecode.
 Python bytecode is a lower-level representation of the code that is closer to machine code, but it is still not directly executable by the CPU.
 Bytecode files are typically saved with a `.pyc` extension.

 ### Virtual Machine Execution